qmk/qmk_firmware/keyboards/novelkeys/nk_plus/readme.md

 This is a 65% with macro keys PCB.
 It supports VIA and full per-key RGB.

 * Keyboard Maintainer: [Yiancar](https://yiancar-designs.com/) and on [GitHub](https://github.com/yiancar)
-* Hardware Supported: A TKL keyboard with STM32F072CB or APM compatible
+* Hardware Supported: A 65% with macro keys keyboard with STM32F072CB or APM compatible
 * Hardware Availability: https://novelkeys.com/

 ## Instructions